-How to Discern God’s Voice: A Comprehensive Guide
+How to Discern God’s Voice From Your Own

-When I learned how to hear His voice in 2009, it was as if I had been living in black and white and all of a sudden, the world was in color.
-It was a game-changer for me!
+When I first learned how to hear God’s voice in 2009, it felt like I had been living in black and white and suddenly the world was in color.
+It completely transformed my relationship with Him.
+Of course, I wanted to make sure I was discerning correctly, but I had no idea God was still speaking in the first place.

 The Foundation of Recognizing God’s Voice

-Jesus describes His followers in John 10:2-6 as recognizing His voice, a testament to the personal and intimate relationship He desires with us.
+Jesus describes His followers in John 10:3 as sheep who recognize their Shepherd’s voice.
+Hearing Him is part of the relationship He desires with us.

 Why is Hearing His Voice Important?